IntersectMBO/osc-documentation/open-source-committee/VOTING.md

 | n+1    | Retiring members hand off/complete outstanding tasks                     |
 | n+2    | Newly appointed members onboarded to the committee                       |

-5. **Election Method & Results:** The election shall be open to all Members of Intersect and shall follow the standards and rules specified by Intersect to follow the format and structure of other votes.
-Votes **must** use roll-call voting and results **must** be published via the committee's public communications channel(s).
+5. **Election Method & Results:** The election shall be open to all [qualified candidates](#candidate-criteria) and shall follow the standards and rules specified by Intersect.
+Election results _MUST_ be announced through Intersect official channels.
-    - **Ties & Run-Offs:** The method of resolving a tie or run-off scenario is currently TBD.
+    - **Ties & Run-Offs:** The method of resolving a tie or run-off scenario is currently to be determined by Intersect.
       > Consider ranked choice voting to help eliminate the potential for ties and the need for run-offs
     - **Lack of Candidates:** Should a situation arise where there is a lack of